mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Because the term "country" may be either controversial or incorrect when describing a geographic area governed by a state-like political entity we use the term "country/region" to avoid any accidental or implied judgement on the independence of a region.
 If the term "country" appears to be incorrectly used, when "country/region" is more appropriate, please contact info@mattermost.com.

+### Collapsed Reply Threads (CRT)
+Collapsed Reply Threads (CRT) is a Mattermost Messaging feature available in beta offering an enhanced experience for users communicating in threads and replying to messages.
+When enabled, Collapsed Reply Threads improve users’ ability to process channel content, find, follow, and resume conversations more easily, and keep threaded conversations focused.
+See our [Organizing Conversations using Collapsed Reply Threads (Beta)](https://docs.mattermost.com/help/messaging/organizing-conversations.html) product documentation for details.

 ### Customer

 The primary external audience we are focused on for an initiative, which could be an end user without budget \(if our goal is adoption and engagement\) or a buyer \(if our objective for the initiative is revenue\).
 A customer does not include internal staff, since staff are not external.